dakinegroup/summertraining2015/report/AVR instruction set.md

 _** NOTE**_After all these statements conditional branch statement can be executed
  4. **CPSE** – Compare skip if Equal.
 If Rd and Rr are equal next statement is skipped.

+##Conditional Branch Instructions
+ * These are the instructions which are executed when the condition specified is done and then these statements take those much steps further from that execution specified by the user.
+ * **BRBC , BRBS, BRCC, BRCS, BREQ, BRIE, BRLO, BRLT** are some of the conditional branch instructions.

+##Store Instructions
+ 1. **ST** – It stores indirect one byte from a register to data space.
+Data location space is provided by the X pointer register.
+It can be left unchanged , post incremented or pre decremented.
+ 2. **STD** – It stores data using Y pointer register.
+It can be left unchanged , pre decremented or post incremented.
+ 3. **STD** – It stores data using z indirect register.
+ 4. **STS** – It stores data direct from Rr to data space.

+##Load Instructions
+ 1. **LD** – It loads indirect one byte from a register to data space.
+Data location space is provided by the X pointer register.
+It can be left unchanged , post incremented or pre decremented.
+ 2. **LDD** – It loads data using Y pointer register.
+It can be left unchanged , pre decremented or post incremented.
+ 3. **LDD** – It loads data using Z indirect register.
+ 4. **LDS** – It Loads data direct from Rr to data space.

+##Jump Instructions
+ 1. **JMP** – It jumps to an address.
+Difference between Conditional branch and JMP instruction is that it is unconditional and it jumps directly to an address while in branch it takes steps further in a program specified by the user.
+ 2. **IJMP** – It is the indirect jump to an address pointed by Z Pointer register in the register file.
+ 3. **RJMP** – Relative Jump.